-Further, as the expenditure leads to the acquisition of an asset, so the part of the asset which the firm consumes in an accounting year during the course of its use, is depreciation.
+Further, as the expenditure leads to the acquisition of an asset, the part of the asset the firm consumes in an accounting year during its use is depreciation.
 Further, the fixed asset is completely consumed over its useful life.

 It is a one-time expenditure.
 The company incurs it in connection to the acquisition of capital assets for using them to generate revenue over a long period.

 A capital asset is one that a company uses for business purposes.
 This implies that they are not meant for sale in the normal course of business.

 It indicates a large capital investment which the company does to maintain or expand its potential to generate more profits.
 The firm also spends it to increase its lifespan to generate future cash flows or to decrease the cost of production.

 - Incurred to purchase the new capital asset or upgrade the existing ones.

 - These aim to improve the working capacity or productivity or reduce the operating expenses.
 For Example: Suppose the plant and machinery installed in the factory produces 1,00,000 units.
 Thereafter, the company installs an additional part, after which it produces 1,20,000 units.
 This will lead to an increase in revenue generation.